 These cases illustrate some of the issues that can arise in connection with a lease that also includes obligations on the part of the lessor to service the equipment.
 After a lessee had ceased making payments under a Truck Lease and Service Agreement, the lessor sued the guarantors on the lease.
 The guarantors argued that they did not have an obligation to pay since the lessor had fraudulently induced the lessee to enter the lease and also raised other defenses.
-After initially (in the earlier case) holding that the lessee had standing to intervene and that the guarantors had alleged enough material facts for its fraudulent inducement claim, the court (in the second decision) grants the lessor summary judgment as to such claim.
-The court did not, however, grant the lessor's summary judgment motion as to other possible material breaches by the lessor.
+After initially (in the earlier case) holding that the lessee had standing to intervene and that the guarantors had alleged enough material facts for its fraudulent inducement claim, the court (in the second decision) grants the lessor's summary judgment as to such claim.
+The court did not, however, grant the lessor.
 In evaluating the lessor's claim for liquidated damages (and holding that more facts were necessary to evaluate this claim), the court decided that the agreement was predominantly a lease of goods rather than a contract for the provision of services -- since the amount to be paid for maintenance was less than 18% of the fixed lease charges - and therefore to be evaluated according to the rules of the UCC.